by Michelle DeRusha—

 Matthew tells us that all four men immediately dropped their nets, left their boats and followed Jesus, and in that moment I wondered what Jesus might be asking me to leave behind in order to follow him.
 My initial response was, “Nothing.”
 After all, I reasoned, last year was my year of leaving things behind.
 I quit book publishing.
 I quit writing my monthly column for the local newspaper.
 I quit speaking.
 I let so much go; surely there couldn’t be more to release, right?

 Last year was also a season of deep soul-searching.
 I read several spiritual and secular “self-help” books, re-entered counseling, and filled journal after journal with questions and reflections.
 I was on a quest—a pilgrimage of sorts—to uncover my true, God-created self.
-I was determine to leave no stone unturned.
+I was determined to leave no stone unturned.
 It was an exhilarating, gratifying, transformational season.

 Research is my sweet spot, my comfortable place.
 Nothing makes me happier than gathering facts, evidence, knowledge and answers.
 I dove into my year of selfdiscovery with gusto.
 But here’s what I am realizing about my desire for knowledge, information, clarity and answers: It is, ironically, yet one more way I’ve kept myself at arm’s length from me, others and God.